Hierarchical Graph Representations in Digital Pathology: Results

-\textbf{$\bullet$ Single-scale CNN}: It processes $\troi$s at a single magnification.
-A $\cnn$ is trained to predict patch-wise cancer subtypes and aggregate the patch-wise predictions to produce a $\troi$-level prediction.
-We experiment for three scales, \ie 10$\times$, 20$\times$ and 40$\times$, and denoted as, $\cnn$(10$\times$), $\cnn$(20$\times$) and $\cnn$(40$\times$).
+\textbf{$\bullet$ Single-scale CNN} processes $\troi$s at a single magnification.
+A $\cnn$ is trained to predict patch-wise cancer subtypes and we aggregate the patch-wise predictions to produce a $\troi$-level prediction.
+We experiment with images at three magnifications, namely 10$\times$, 20$\times$, and 40$\times$, denoted herein as $\cnn$(10$\times$), $\cnn$(20$\times$), and $\cnn$(40$\times$).
 Same network architecture and training strategy is employed for all scales.
-For each scale, we extract patches of size 128$\times$128 pixels with stride 64 pixels.
-The $\cnn$ follows the single-scale training procedure from~\cite{sirinukunwattana18} and patch-wise predictions are aggregated using the Agg-Penultimate strategy proposed by~\cite{mercan19}.
+For each scale, we extract patches of size 128$\times$128 pixels with a stride of 64 pixels.
+The $\cnn$ follows the single-scale training procedure by~\cite{sirinukunwattana18} and patch-wise predictions are aggregated using the Agg-Penultimate strategy proposed by~\cite{mercan19}.
 We use transfer learning with a ResNet-50 architecture, pre-trained on ImageNet dataset, as our $\cnn$ backbone.
-Following the feature extraction from ResNet-50, we employ a two-layer $\mlp$ of 128 channels to classify the patches.
-The ResNet-50 parameters are fine-tuned to improve classification.
-Adam optimizer~\cite{kingma15} with $10^{-3}$ learning rate and batch size 16 is used to optimize the categorical cross-entropy objective.
+Following feature extraction by ResNet-50, we employ a two-layer $\mlp$ of 128 channels to classify the patches.
+To improve classification performance, we used fine-tuning from the original ResNet-50 parameters.
+Adam optimizer~\cite{kingma15} with a learning rate of $10^{-3}$, a batch size of 16, and a dropout ratio of 0.2 were used to optimize the categorical cross-entropy objective.

-\textbf{$\bullet$ Multi-scale CNN}: This baseline processes the $\troi$s at multiple scales.
+\textbf{$\bullet$ Multi-scale CNN} processes the $\troi$s at multiple scales.
 We extract concentric patches of size 128$\times$128 pixels from multiple magnifications and follow the ``Late fusion with single-stream + $\lstm$" training procedure from~\cite{sirinukunwattana18}.
-The multi-scale approach uses concentric patches to acquire context information from multiple magnifications for improving the patch classification.
-We operate at two settings, \ie (10$\times$ + 20$\times$) setting and (10$\times$ + 20$\times$ + 40$\times$) setting, and denote them as Multi-scale $\cnn$(10$\times$ + 20$\times$) and Multi-scale $\cnn$(10$\times$ + 20$\times$ + 40$\times$).
-The patch-wise predictions are aggregated using the Agg-Penultimate strategy~\cite{mercan19}.
-Following the concatenated feature representation from the $\lstm$, we employ a two-layer $\mlp$ of 128 channels to classify the patches.
+This multi-scale approach uses concentric patches to acquire context information from multiple magnifications for improving the patch classification.
+We operate at two settings, \ie (10$\times$+20$\times$) and (10$\times$+20$\times$+40$\times$), and denoted by prepending Multi-scale $\cnn$ in front of each.
+The patch-wise predictions are aggregated using the Agg-Penultimate strategy by~\cite{mercan19}.
+On the concatenated feature representation from the $\lstm$, we employ a two-layer $\mlp$ of 128 channels to classify the patches.
 The training strategy and hyperparameters are the same as Single-scale CNN.